-- 5. attendance at the proceedings of a court or administrative tribunal if the student is a party to the action or under subpoena as a witness; - 6. a minimum of two days each academic year for observance of an event required or suggested by the religion of the student or the student's parent or legal guardian; - 7. participation in a valid educational opportunity, such as travel or service as a legislative or Governor's page, with prior approval from the principal; - 8. pregnancy and related conditions or parenting, when medically necessary; - 9. a minimum of two days each academic year for visitation with the student's parent or legal guardian, if the student is not identified as at risk of academic failure because of unexcused absences and the student's parent or legal guardian (a) is an active duty member of the uniformed services as defined by policy 4050, Children of Military Families, and (b) has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat support posting; or - 10. with prior approval of the principal, up to two days each academic year for a high school junior or senior to visit college campuses in order to qualify for scholarships, attend orientation sessions, or determine whether to apply for admission.
+- 5. attendance at the proceedings of a court or administrative tribunal if the student is a party to the action or under subpoena as a witness; - 6. a minimum of two days each academic year for observance of an event required or suggested by the religion of the student or the student's parent(s); - 7. participation in a valid educational opportunity, such as travel or service as a legislative or Governor's page, with prior approval from the principal; - 8. pregnancy and related conditions or parenting, when medically necessary; - 9. visitation with the student's parent or legal guardian, at the discretion of the superintendent or designee, if the parent or legal guardian (a) is an active duty member of the uniformed services as defined by policy 4050, Children of Military Families, and (b) has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat support posting; or - 10. with prior approval of the principal, up to two days each academic year for a high school junior or senior to visit college campuses in order to qualify for scholarships, attend orientation sessions, or determine whether to apply for admission.